Big Tech braces for roll-out of EU's Digital Services Act

 By Martin Coulter

-LONDON, Aug 24 (Reuters) - More than a dozen of the world's biggest tech companies face unprecedented legal scrutiny, as the European Union's sweeping Digital Services Act (DSA) imposes new rules on content moderation, user privacy and transparency this month.
+LONDON, Aug 24 (Reuters) - More than a dozen of the world's biggest tech companies face unprecedented legal scrutiny, as the European Union's sweeping Digital Services Act (DSA) imposes new rules on content moderation, user privacy and transparency.

-Across the EU, a host of internet giants – including Meta's META.O Facebook and Instagram platforms, Chinese-owned video app TikTok and a handful of Google GOOGL.O services – are adapting to the new obligations, including preventing harmful content from spreading, banning or limiting certain user-targeting practices, and sharing some internal data with regulators and associated researchers.
+From Friday, a host of internet giants – including Meta's META.O Facebook and Instagram platforms, Apple's online App Store, and a handful of Google GOOGL.O services – will face new obligations in the EU, including preventing harmful content from spreading, banning or limiting certain user-targeting practices, and sharing some internal data with regulators and associated researchers.

 The EU is seen as the global leader in tech regulation, with more wide-ranging pieces of legislation – such as the Digital Markets Act and the AI Act – on the way.
 The bloc's success in implementing such laws will influence the introduction of similar rules around the world.